deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 When a vote has passed on the [Governor Contract](https://etherscan.io/address/0x408ED6354d4973f66138C91495F2f2FCbd8724C3) on Ethereum Mainnet, the decision gets queued by calling `queue` (the payload is then stored on the [Timelock contract](https://etherscan.io/address/0x1a9C8182C09F50C8318d769245beA52c32BE35BC)).
 After the waiting period has passed any address can permissionessly call `execute` on the Governor contract to call `executeTransaction` on the Timelock contract.

 If a vote has passed and is queued that has changes for the Arbitrum deployment the payload must specify as target the L1 contract for Cross-chain messaging by Arbitrum called [Inbox](https://etherscan.io/address/0x4Dbd4fc535Ac27206064B68FfCf827b0A60BAB3f).
-This contract by arbitrum belongs to the [Delayed Inbox system](https://docs.arbitrum.io/how-arbitrum-works/l1-to-l2-messaging#retryable-tickets).
+This contract by Arbitrum belongs to the [Delayed Inbox system](https://docs.arbitrum.io/how-arbitrum-works/l1-to-l2-messaging#retryable-tickets).
 The target function on this contract is `createRetryableTicket`.

 When the transaction arrives in the inbox (retryable function call by the timelock contract succeeded) and the subsequent cross-chain handling succeeded as well \*, the arbitrum chain includes the transaction with the original sender (Timelock) address being aliased (`L2_Alias = L1_Contract_Address + 0x1111000000000000000000000000000000001111`).
 This is how this address `0x2BAD8182C09F50c8318d769245beA52C32Be46CD` is the L2 equivalent of the Timelock.

+This L2Alias calls the specified L2 target (`to`) with the data to execute a function on the behalf of the Timelock on L1 (`bytes calldata data`).

+The target and data could e.g specify `UniswapV3Factory` (target) and `enableFeeAmount` with arguments `uint24 fee, int24 tickSpacing` (data) to set fees for V3 Pools on Arbitrum.

 \*if the L1 transaction to request submission succeeds (i.e. does not revert) then the execution of the Retryable on L2 has a strong guarantee to ultimately succeed as well.
 [1]